Mezze Platter with Bread

 Pro Tips

-- Keep dips covered with plastic wrap or in sealed containers to prevent oxidation and drying
+- Keep dips covered with plastic wrap or in airtight containers to prevent drying and oxidation

-- Arrange platter no more than 1-2 hours before serving for optimal freshness
+- Arrange platter just before serving for optimal freshness and visual appeal

 Origin & Heritage